 A bowel screening pilot is underway in the Waitemata District Health Board area.
 The Pilot runs until December 2017.

-Since late 2011, the Bowel Screening Pilot has been offering bowel screening to eligible people aged 50 to 74 years living in the Waitemata DHB area.
+Preparations for the Bowel Screening Pilot began in Waitemata in late 2011.
+Screening as part of Round 1 of the Pilot began to be offered to eligible people aged 50 to 74 years living in the Waitemata DHB area in January 2012.

 The National Bowel Screening Programme (NBSP) will be rolled out across all DHBs starting in July 2017.
 The Waitemata Pilot will transition to the National Bowel Screening Programme in January 2018.